Developer Experience

 This is the Capital Loop applied to development platforms.

-The thesis: DX is the leading indicator for crypto ecosystem success.
+The thesis: DX is the northstar metric for crypto adoption — not TVL, not TPS, not market cap.
+Writing safe smart contracts is beyond most developers.
+Too costly, too time-consuming, too dangerous.
+The chain that absorbs that risk at the platform level wins.
 Where developers go, applications follow.
 Where applications go, users follow.
 Developer activity predicts everything downstream.

 Evaluation Questions